TERMS AND CONDITIONS OF BUSINESS

 Full fees are payable during children’s holiday and sickness and if the Nursery is closed for bad weather.

 Fees will be confirmed by the Nursery from time to time on our fees sheet, will typically be reviewed on an annual basis and will be available for view at the Nursery premises and are available for your perusal at any time.
-Changes to fees will be notified at least two months in advance.
+Changes to fees will be notified at least one month in advance.

 • Fees paid as part of the Early Education Funded (EEF) provision